SALT-NLP/FLANG/README.md

 # When FLUE Meets FLANG: Benchmarks and Large Pretrained Language Model for Financial Domain

+## Requirements

+The code requires Python 3.6+ with Pytorch 1.4+ and Huggingface library.
+Simple transformers library is needed for Electra models.

+## Data

+### Raw data

+The merged financial dictionary that we use for preferential finance word and phrase masking is in vocabulary/

+The raw data for the benchmarks is available at [Agam will add].

+A detailed description of datasets is available in [this word doc](https://docs.google.com/document/d/1oMvJgLtz3f0dHPcDvvx3q63WadgRSVdIy5qV-806oxM/edit?usp=sharing)

+### Processed data

+Data can be sampled from various datasets in different proportions.
+Two such data samples are in the above link: "data/newsonly" contains only news data (Reuters + Bloomberg), while "data/all" contains data sampled from all datasets.

+## Usage

+### Training language model

+To train BERT/RoBERTa/DistilBERT/DeBERTA and other language models, run

+    ./scripts/train_bert.sh

+To train Electra based models, use:

+    python scripts/train_electra.py

+Please modify the parameters in the script according to specifications.

+### Fine-tune on downstream task

+For Financial PhraseBank sentiment classification task, use:

+    python scripts/fine_tune_bert.py
+    python scripts/fine_tune_electra.py

+For fine-tuing on more datasets, refer to code from [Dheeraj will add].

+### Code changes from basic libraries

+The code change from Huggingface/ SimpleTransformers library is in "src/"

 ## FLANG: Financial LANGuage model

 ### FLANG-BERT

+FLANG-BERT was trained based on BERT model.

 ### FLANG-ELECTRA
+FLANG-BERT was trained based on ELECTRA model.

 ## FLUE: Financial Language Understanding Evaluation
 | Name       | Task                             | Source                  | Dataset Size |